FAQ

-What is Objective AI?
+What is ObjectiveAI?

-Objective AI is an AI platform built around our primary product, the Objective AI Query.
+ObjectiveAI is an AI platform built around our primary product, the ObjectiveAI Query.

-What is the Objective AI Query?
+What is the ObjectiveAI Query?

-The Objective AI Query is a novel way of using large language models (LLMs).
-Instead of getting one response from one LLM, you get multiple responses from an Objective AI Model, each with a Confidence Score.
+The ObjectiveAI Query is a novel way of using large language models (LLMs).
+Instead of getting one response from one LLM, you get multiple responses from a Query Model, each with a Confidence Score.

-What is an Objective AI Model?
+What is a Query Model?

-- First, the "generate" LLMs each output a response.
+"generate"LLMs each output a response.
 Each response is assigned both a Generate ID and a Confidence ID.
-Some responses may have the same IDs.
+Some responses may have the same IDs."generate"LLMs use zero prompt engineering on our side. - Next, the

-- Finally, each Confidence ID is assigned a Confidence Score, which is based on the sum of the weights of each LLM that generated or voted for a response with that Confidence ID.
+"select"LLMs vote on the best response, by outputting the Generate ID of which response they think is correct.
+Sometimes, they'll vote for more than one."select"LLMs use minimal, barebones prompt engineering - this is required to provide them the list of choices to choose from. - Finally, each Confidence ID is assigned a Confidence Score, which is based on the sum of the weights of each LLM that generated or voted for a response with that Confidence ID.

 How do Generate IDs and Confidence IDs work?